jgalar/TracingSummit2017/README.md

 * `lttng_ust_cyg_profile_fast:func_exit`

-LTTng provides the `liblttng-ust-cygprofile-fast.so` shared object utility in order to trace the produce these events on the function entries/exits.
+LTTng provides the `liblttng-ust-cygprofile-fast.so` shared object utility in order to trace these events on the functions' entry and exit.
-For more information, see LTTng official documentation which has a [dedicated section](https://lttng.org/docs/v2.10/#doc-liblttng-ust-cyg-profile) on this mechanism.
+For more information, see the LTTng official documentation which has a [dedicated section](https://lttng.org/docs/v2.10/#doc-liblttng-ust-cyg-profile) on this mechanism.